Isla Vista: Building a Community, 1970-2016

 - Opening reception.
 Thursday, October 27, from 5 to 7 pm

-- Professor Alice O'Connor (UCSB History) will speak about the history of and issues surrounding the November 8 vote to approve a Community Services District.
+- Professor Alice O'Connor (UCSB History) will give a talk titled: "Democracy Matters: The Road to Self-Governance in Isla Vista."
 Thursday, November 3, from 5 to 7 pm.
-Part of the Interdisciplinary Humanities Center's Community Matters Series.
+Sponsored by the UCSB Library and the Interdisciplinary Humanities Center’s Community Matters Series.

 - "Isla Vista: Voices from the Community."
 Panel of Isla Vista residents moderated by George Thurlow, Assistant Vice Chancellor, Alumni Affairs and Chancellor's Special Assistant, Isla Vista.
 Thursday, December 1, from 5 to 7 pm.
-Part of the Interdisciplinary Humanities Center's Community Matters Series.
+Sponsored by the UCSB Library and the Interdisciplinary Humanities Center’s Community Matters Series.